Plug-and-Play Celtics Can Survive Injuries Better Than Rest of NBA - CLNS Media

 Pritchard struggled initially with the demotion after Brogdon arrived in July, but signing old friend Blake Griffin helped him manage and prepare for opportunities when they emerged.
 He averaged 10.0 points per game on 50% three-point shooting in wins over Denver, Detroit, Oklahoma and Atlanta while Smart and Brogdon battled injuries in November.
 He scored nine points in 14 minutes at Brooklyn this month while Brown sat.

 Multiple reports indicated growing interest from teams, including the Warriors, to acquire the third-year guard, who’s extension-eligible this summer and signed for $4.0-million next season.
 The Celtics value his ability to step in for Smart, Brogdon and Brown in case of injury, and offloading him would mean promoting 19-year-0ld J.D.
-Davison from Maine without any NBA experience or finding an unknown outside commodity.
+Davison from Maine without any NBA experience or finding an unknown outside contributor.

 It’s less dilemma and more potential opportunity, though any worthwhile deal to upgrade the back end of the roster would require stacking multiple contracts beyond Pritchard’s $2.2-million salary.
 He’s a luxury almost no other team holds that deep in their rotation, Pritchard having played in two postseasons and the NBA Finals, playing above his height on defense and shooting threes reliably despite entering Saturday hitting 32.9% 3PT.